terraform-google-modules/terraform-example-shared-services/terraform_cft/README.md

 The `env_setup.sh` script helps you apply your configuration on the terraform files.
 Sinply edit the `env_setup.sh` file, replace the placeholders and run the script.

 If you managed run the `env_setup.sh` script successfully, most of the configuration is ready.
-Scan through the files to make sure everything looks correct..
+Scan through the files to make sure everything looks correct.

 Once the configuration is updated: